ucd-library/aggie-experts/index.md

 *Data fields:* affiliations, titles, email contact, publications

-*Functionalities:*  search, export of publications as RIS file format, for import into MIV
+*Functionalities:*  search, export of publications as a RIS file

 **March 2021** Roll out to the Department of Biological and Agricultural Engineering